 Hard water damages our protective skin barrier and could contribute to the development of eczema, a new study has shown.
 In this article, you will find the truth about hard water and eczema and the effects it can have on your condition.

-Researchers from the University of Sheffield and King’s College London have discovered that exposing the skin to hard water damages the skin barrier – which is our defense against outside threats such as bacteria or sunburn – and increases the sensitivity of the skin to potential irritants found in everyday wash products such as soap or washing powder.
+Researchers from the University of Sheffield and King’s College London have discovered that exposing the skin too hard water damages the skin protective barrier – which your body uses against outside threats such as harmful bacteria or sunburn – and increases the sensitivity of the skin to potential irritants found in everyday wash products such as soap or washing powder.

 Hard water contains high levels of calcium and magnesium ions that bind to surfactants such as sodium lauryl sulfate (SLS) and sodium lauryl ether sulfate (SLES) – which act as detergents or wetting agents – making them insoluble, so they precipitate onto the skin.